Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCborStreamWriter-startMap-f-1.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_serialization_qcborstream.py
     :lines: 245-253

 **Size limitations**: The parameter to this function is quint64, which would seem to allow up to 2\ :sup:`64`-1 pairs in the map.
 However, both :sip:ref:`~PyQt6.QtCore.QCborStreamWriter` and :sip:ref:`~PyQt6.QtCore.QCborStreamReader` are currently limited to 2\ :sup:`31`-1 items on 32-bit systems and 2\ :sup:`63`-1 items on 64-bit ones.
-Also note that QCborMap is currently limited to 2\ :sup:`26` elements in any platform.
+Also note that QCborMap is currently limited to 2\ :sup:`26` elements on 32-bit platforms and 2\ :sup:`58` on 64-bit ones.

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QCborStreamWriter.startMap`, :sip:ref:`~PyQt6.QtCore.QCborStreamWriter.endMap`, :sip:ref:`~PyQt6.QtCore.QCborStreamWriter.startArray`, :sip:ref:`~PyQt6.QtCore.QCborStreamReader.isMap`, :sip:ref:`~PyQt6.QtCore.QCborStreamReader.isLengthKnown`.